themand/OLD-macos-bootstrap/manual/chrome.md

 * Google Docs Offline
 * Google Apps: Docs, Sheets, Slides, etc

+## Swich to Chrome

+Close all pages in Safari, clear history, switch to Chrome.

 ## Separate profiles

 It's best to setup separate profiles for separate purposes.

 After creating a profile, run `macos-bootstrap/scripts/chrome_profile.sh ProfileDirName` to setup another profile with the same configuration as default profile.